 - Despite feeling this fear very strongly, on some level you’re aware that it’s disproportionate to the actual degree of danger.

-Anxiety also causes a number of physical symptoms.
-These include heart palpitations, sweating, shortness of breath, nausea and a choking sensation.
 These symptoms will flare up in certain situations when you’re feeling afraid.
-You may experience several symptoms at once, but this isn’t always the case.
+You may experience several symptoms at once, but this isn’t always the case, which can also depends on the specific type of anxiety disorder.

 The Difference Between an Anxiety Disorder and a Phobia